LibrariesHacked/data-treaders/theday.md

 ### Timetable

+Sessions are open for anyone to suggest discussions they'd like to talk about.
+We'll update the timetable on the day.

 | Time | Room 1 | Room 2 | Room 3 |
 | ---- | ------ | ------ | ------ |
 | 9:30 | Arrivals |  |  |